epfml/disco/browser/src/components/README.md

     .
     ├── App.vue                  # basic app layout (sidebar, router and state variables) ├── Home.vue                 # home page that links TaskList.vue and NewTaskCreationForm.vue
-    ├── Information.vue          # Displays basic information about the platform
+    ├── FindOutMore.vue          # Displays basic information about the platform
     ├── NewTaskCreationForm.vue  # Form that adds a new task to the platform ├── NotFound.vue             # Error page that is displayed when a session error occurs └── TaskList.vue             # Displays all tasks available in the platform